Curriculum and Instructional Programs

 Physical Education Programs.
 Kindergarten, elementary, and middle school students must have athletic shoes for gym classes.
 These shoes also are required when students participate in after-school sports.
 Middle school students are required to wear the school’s official physical education uniforms.
 The uniforms may be purchased at registration or throughout the school year from the PTO.
 Students must also purchase a lock for their gym lockers.

 Title III Program.
-Students not considered proficient in English, based on State of Illinois Criteria, receive support through either a Transitional Program of Instruction or Biliteracy Education Program.
+Students not considered proficient in English based on State of Illinois criteria receive support through either a Transitional Program of Instruction or dual language program.

 Federal Title I Programs.
 The Title 1 program is a federally funded program offering services to students at eligible school buildings.